foglienimatteo/Raytracing/README.md

 ```bash
 git clone https://github.com/cosmofico97/Raytracing
 ```
-or download the source code from the github repository https://github.com/cosmofico97/Raytracing
+or download the source code from the github repository https://github.com/cosmofico97/Raytracing.

-## Animation Tutorial
+## Tutorial

 To star of and checks the correct behavior of the software run one of the following command inside the main directory
 ```bash